itpp-labs/mail-addons/mail_to/doc/index.rst

 Usage
 =====

-* Open Discuss menu
+* Open Discuss menu.
-* Many messages have Recipients info
+* Many messages have Recipients info.
-* For messages created before install module it will not work where the recipients is not set there is not way restore recipients value
 * Click Inbox left menu item, click Send mail button, set recipient and send message.
 This message will show recipient.
+* To see the recipient's need hover the mouse over a message.
+* For messages created before install module it will not work where the recipients is not set there is not way restore recipients value.